Travel Backpack Brands You Can Find in Singapore – Osprey, Deuter & More

 “I’m sorry, what?”
 I’m sure that’s what you thought when you came across this bag.
 Don’t let its anonymity fool you, though!
 It’s light, it’s breathable, and it’s cheap.
 When I say cheap, I mean cheap – you can easily get most Quechua backpacks for under $100 (and yes, they’re very long-lasting too!).
 Honestly guys, if that price tag hasn’t got you convinced, I’m not sure what will.

 Where to buy it: Decathlon has all your Quechua needs.
-You can head to their stores in Bedok or Farrer Park, or get them online.
+You can head to their stores or get them online.

 Recommended: The Quechua Forclaz series is your best bet for a balance between good quality and budget.